lucyfoster13/battleships-game/README.md

 ## Credits

 I watched a number of walkthrough videos on Youtube to get a sense of the layout and structure of the game, such as this series by [Knowledge Mavens](https://www.youtube.com/watch?v=tF1WRCrd_HQ&t=1440s).
-These videos were very helpful for helping me understand the logic of the code but had a number of syntax errors and Python convention conflicts that I amended to comply with the learning on the course.
+These videos were great for helping me understand the logic and structure of the code but had a number of syntax errors and Python convention conflicts that I amended to comply with the learning on the course.